-Let’s go over hedge fund activity in other stocks – not necessarily in the same industry as Cooper Tire & Rubber Company (NYSE:CTB) but similarly valued.
-We will take a look at Fitbit Inc (NYSE:FIT), Chesapeake Utilities Corporation (NYSE:CPK), Puma Biotechnology Inc (NASDAQ:PBYI), and Actuant Corporation (NYSE:ATU).
-This group of stocks’ market valuations match CTB’s market valuation.
+Let’s now take a look at hedge fund activity in other stocks similar to Cooper Tire & Rubber Company (NYSE:CTB).
+We will take a look at Green Dot Corporation (NYSE:GDOT), Aimmune Therapeutics Inc (NASDAQ:AIMT), Conduent Incorporated (NYSE:CNDT), and Helios Technologies, Inc. (NASDAQ:HLIO).
+This group of stocks’ market caps match CTB’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.

 As you can see these stocks had an average of 18.25 hedge funds with bullish positions and the average amount invested in these stocks was $220 million.
 That figure was $135 million in CTB’s case.
 Conduent Incorporated (NYSE:CNDT) is the most popular stock in this table.
 On the other hand Helios Technologies, Inc. (NASDAQ:HLIO) is the least popular one with only 3 bullish hedge fund positions.
 Cooper Tire & Rubber Company (NYSE:CTB) is not the least popular stock in this group but hedge fund interest is still below average.
 Our calculations showed that top 20 most popular stocks among hedge funds returned 37.4% in 2019 through the end of November and outperformed the S&P 500 ETF (SPY) by 9.9 percentage points.
 A small number of hedge funds were also right about betting on CTB as the stock returned 10.7% during the first two months of Q4 and outperformed the market by an even larger margin.

 Disclosure: None.
 This article was originally published at Insider Monkey.